To Student Updates To Student Updates

 The world that we once knew.

 The equatorial embrace of Malaysia has never left me.
 I love the people and the country.
 The above verses are poignant to me of the now long-ago days of my time at RAAF School and Penang.
 I stand here, nearly 40 years later, looking back with a mixture of pleasure and pain at what were the happiest days of my life.
 Penang has cast its spell and like a diaphanous mist it surrounds those who love it.
-To look back with nostalgia and realise that with the inevitability of time there can be no return, is enough to bring a tear to the eye.
-These lyrics to Jim Croce's song are poignant.
+To look back and realise that with the inevitability of time there can be no return, is a very sad thing.
+As I read the following lyrics to Jim Croce's song I am stabbed again with nostalgia.

 If I could save Time in a bottle